Harwich is well known for its history, but there’s something else which the town is equally famous for, it’s Public Houses and Hotels.

 A well-known landmark is the Tower, now operating successfully as a hotel.
 Built in the mid-1880s for local cement entrepreneur J R Patrick.
 The building and grounds then began years of service to education.
 Ernest Montague Jackson moved from Sevenoaks in 1907 and established a prep school for boys in the Tower, offering spacious and tall rooms, classically decorated and far removed from the school rooms of today.The building was re-purchased in 1982 and converted to a hotel.
 The Towers are still open today.

 On the High Road (as it was known) on the Green stands the Trafalgar Inn, a fourteenth century coaching inn, the original building is believed to have been destroyed by fire at the time of the battle of Trafalgar.
 It is thought that the pub was converted from a row of cottages that once stood there.
-In the 1950s landlord, Ben Storer, made dart boards as a pastime.
 The ‘Traf’ was purchased in 2001 by Ridley’s the brewers, and remains the popular pub it has been over many years.
+It became an asset of community value on 3rd February 2015.

 A combination of the smoking ban, cheap alcohol in supermarkets and the economic downturn have been widely blamed for leaving publicans in many parts of the country struggling to carry on.